Earnings Estimate Meaning

-This is a seasonal product and we see that its season just ended.
-So in the last quarter that is April – June it earned the company a revenue of $5 Million.
-So it is quite expected that the revenue will not be the same from this product line this quarter as it is seasonal and its season just ended.
-So the analyst will have to see past 5 to 10 years record and see what was the drop in the sales for this particular product line after June.
-Say the drop was 45% on average.
-So he will have to take a call as to whether he will consider 45% or lower or higher for this year.
-Say this year he thinks that the drop will even be more.
-So the analyst considered a drop of 55% i.e. -55%.
+It is a seasonal product.
+We see that its season just ended.
+Hence, the last quarter, April – June, earned the company $5 million in revenue.
+So, it is expected that the revenue may not be the same from this product line this quarter as it is seasonal and just ended.
+Therefore, the analyst may have to see the past 5 to 10 years’ record and analyze what was the drop in the sales for this product line after June.
+Say, the drop was 45% on average.
+So, he may have to take a call as to whether he should consider 45% or lower or higher for this year.
+Say for this year; he thinks the drop will even be more.
+So, the analyst considered a drop of 55%, i.e., -55%.

 Product Line B

-This is also a seasonal product whose season is just about to start.
-So the Analyst will again look into the past year’s data and see the rise in sales from July.
-Say the average rise in sales from July for the past 10 years is 40%.
-So now the analyst will take a call as to what he will consider for this year.
-Say Football World Cup is scheduled to happen this quarter and this product is related to sports.
-So the increase in revenue estimation should be more than 40%.
-Say the analyst considered the rise in revenue to be 50%. i.e. +50%.
+It is also a seasonal product whose season is just about to start.
+So, the analyst will again view the past year’s data and see the rise in sales from July.
+For example, the average rise in sales from July for the past ten years is 40%.
+So now, the analyst may take a call as to what he should consider for this year.
+Say the football World Cup is scheduled to happen this quarter.
+This product is related to sports.
+So, the increase in revenue estimation should be more than 40%.
+Suppose the analyst considered the rise in revenue to be 50%. i.e., +50%.